+Nayarapayi Giles and Katjarra Butler are referred to as 'first contact' people, who grew up with their families as original desert walkers, living a traditional nomadic life.
+This first-hand knowledge of indigenous culture is evident in their work.
 Nyarapayi spent her youth living the traditional nomadic life of her people until her family were moved from their land to settle in missions in the 1960s.
 Nyarapayi's knowledge of the Inma (ceremonies) and Tjukurrpa (dreaming stories) associated with the country here is extensive.
 Nyarapayi settled in Tjukurla when the community was first established in the 1980s.
 Nyarapayi's paintings depict a site called 'Warmarungu' near Karku, her birthplace.
 This is where the ochres are collected for ceremonial use.
 In the dreaming times many emus went down into the rockholes and some took the form of trees.
 The ochre is excavated in a special way using a stick, and Nayarapayi paints the emu spirits which are released during this ceremony to again take physical form.
 Her paintings show the travels of the emus in the dreaming times and the rock holes they stopped at.